bramtayl/Justly/README.md

 ### Table editor

-There is a table of chords, and for each chord, there is a table of notes and a table of percussions.
+You can use the table editor to edit chords, notes, or percussion.
 Each row of a table represents a unit: a chord, note, or percussion.

 You can select a single cell by clicking on it.
 Hold shift to select multiple cells.